 Battery capacity tops out at 4,000mAh which is pretty standard in phones at this price point.
 The battery life is actually quite decent, lasting about 1.5 days with moderate usage.
 Standby time is excellent, I left the phone aside for close to a week (WiFi and Bluetooth turned off) and it only dropped 40% in that time.

-The phone also retains the 3.5mm headphone jack and supports Dolby Atmos.
+The phone also retains the 3.5mm headphone port and supports Dolby Atmos.
 It comes in Pearl White and Pearl Blue, and the white colour is absolutely stunning.
 Definitely taking a leaf out of Huawei’s book here with that pearlescent colour, but no complaints from me.

 The Realme XT (S$469) is available at authorised realme retailers and the official online stores on Lazada, Qoo10 and Shopee.